2-24-battalion-org-au/website-source/webpages/locations.md

+## The 2/24th battalion

+The 2/24th Battalion saw action in the middle east and in the pacific

-[A location history of the 2/24th battalion](timeline-ww2-24.pptx) during the 2nd world war.
+A presentation on the [A location history of the 2/24th battalion](timeline-ww2-24-battalion/index.html)

-<iframe src="https://www.google.com/maps/d/embed?mid=1yCYOlYnnxR8gxbJIwepvS2g39y7QS4o&ehbc=2E312F" width="640" height="480"></iframe>

-# Locations and timelines of the 24th battalion (1st world war)
+## The 24th militia infantry battalion

+The 2/24th Militia Battalion saw action in the pacific

-[A location history of the original 24th battalion](timeline-ww1-24.pptx) during the 1st world war.
+A presentation on the [A location history of the 24th militia](timeline-ww2-24-militia/index.html)